 This section depends 100% on your conceptual clarity.
 You can gain a good hold over this section only if your basic fundamentals for the subject are strong.
 Also, make sure you practice tests in a phased manner, progressing from easy to difficult ones.
 The more you practice the concepts in timed manner, the better will be your accuracy in the section.

 Data Interpretation & Logical Reasoning:

 DI and Reasoning skills can be developed over a period of time.
 Since there are no standard formulae for DI and LR, the mastery of the section mainly relies upon your calculation skills, ability to interpret and analyze data and identify traps in the question.
 In these questions, you need to do a close inspection of the data given is required, coupled with the fact that you should have adequate practice of the various question types.
 This will help you understand the problems better.
 So, make sure you practice different types of sets and expose yourself to as much variety as possible.

 For Logical Reasoning, you can start by solving puzzles.
 These help establish a certain familiarity with reasoning problems, and also provide you with the different kinds of approaches and tricks used by question setters in the actual exam.
-For Puzzles, you can refer to our e-learning section: Puzzle corner
+For practice, you can refer to our Puzzle section

 .
 As with Data Interpretation, you can improve your Logical Reasoning skills only with a good amount of practice.

 Step-3: Regular Practice & Strategic Planning